 Omega-3 Fatty Acids

 Our brain and nerves are composed mostly of fat.
-The most important of these are called omega-3 fatty acids and are found originally in algae, accumulating at higher usable amounts in fish or fish oil supplements.(6,7) Perhaps the two most notable omega-3s are called eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA). they are absolutely necessary for human health, and their concentration in the brain makes them key players in neurological disorders such as ADHD.
-Brain and nerve growth throughout childhood is extraordinarily rapid, and the need for omega-3 fatty acids remains critical al the way through adolescence and into adulthood.
+The most important of these are called omega-3 fatty acids and are found originally in algae, accumulating at higher usable amounts in fish or fish oil supplements.(6,7) Perhaps the two most notable omega-3s are called eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
+They are absolutely necessary for human health, and their concentration in the brain makes them key players in neurological disorders such as ADHD.
+Brain and nerve growth throughout childhood is extraordinarily rapid, and the need for omega-3 fatty acids remains critical all the way through adolescence and into adulthood.
 Overwhelming evidence implicates deficiencies in omega-3 fatty acids for the rise of ADHD.
 (5,8,9) Some of this research even shows that children with low scores on behavioral assessment test consistently have lowers omega-3 fatty acids levels, and when supplemented with fish oils, the symptoms of ADHD improve.

 Zinc is an important co-factor to several neurotransmitters, which directly affect mood and learning ability, including the production of dopamine, a feel-good chemical in our brains that is needed for learning.(10,11) In fact, studies show that zinc levels correlate with anxiety and behavioral problems, as well as have a significant effect on information processing in boys with ADHD.
 Since zinc levels can be much lower in individuals with ADHD, children with ADHD show positive behavioral and cognitive results after zinc supplementation.(11)